How to Protect Aluminum From Fading, Oxidation and Corrosion

 First, test the aluminum by cleaning a section and observing when it is clean and wet.
 The water will replicate the topcoat and if the stains disappear, then when Everbrite™ replaces the topcoat, your problem is solved.

 If the stains do not disappear when the aluminum is clean and wet, then further cleaning is necessary.
 Clean the aluminum until the look is satisfactory when still wet.
 If the aluminum cannot be cleaned to look good when still wet, then Everbrite™ will probably not be able to help you.

-After cleaning the aluminum, apply Everbrite™ to restore the finish and protection of aluminum.
+After cleaning the aluminum, apply Everbrite™ to restore the color and luster of aluminum.